avpripri/avpripri/eHP-18.md

 The Tesla modules come with a built in BMS, but I will need some way to charge it.
 The batteries will be hooked in parallel, so I can charge them individually.
 At this current draw (250A) these batteries will get thermal stress, so I will either have to cool or de-rate.
 6k is 70A, that's very low thermal stress.
 We'll see!

 ## weight ballance and performance
-So all in, empty should go from something like (570 + 400 + 30) = 1000 lbs.
+So all in, empty should go something like (570 + 400 + 30) = 1000 lbs.
 Typical weight with me will be 1160.
 As the weight is in the wings, CG and flight loads are minimally impacted.
 Stall speed would be 10-15% higher.
 For now I'll use a fixed two-blade prop, longest length that the gear will allow (54-60" seems about right).
 Eventually I may design a folding system with the nose I cut off.

 # Missions
 23.4kwh of battery is a TON!
 A cross country mission profile could look like...